Boiler Upgrade Scheme (BUS)

 Some of the key eligibility criteria for the scheme are set out below.
 For a full explanation of all eligibility criteria, see chapter 3 of the Boiler Upgrade Scheme guidance for installers.

-To apply for a grant on behalf of a property owner, your business must be certified to install the relevant technology with the Microgeneration Certification Scheme (MCS).
+As an installer, you are responsible for applying for the Boiler Upgrade Scheme grant on behalf of the property owner.
+To apply, your business must be certified to install the relevant technology under the Microgeneration Certification Scheme (MCS).

 Property eligibility